Giving you the best of everything for this special time.

 Compassionate, Comprehensive Care

 Women’s Health Care, affiliated with Anna Jaques Hospital, provides comprehensive, quality obstetrical and gynecological care with the warmth, responsiveness and accessibility of a community-based practice.
 Since opening its doors 30 years ago, it has become one of the largest OB/GYN practices in the area.
-Its team of board-certified physicians, certified nurse midwives and certified nurse practitioners brings decades of experience in a wide range of clinical backgrounds and specialties, ensuring care is customized to a woman’s individual needs.
-Women’s Health Care has offices in Newburyport, Haverhill and Middleton.
+Its team of board-certified physicians, certified nurse midwives, and certified nurse practitioners brings decades of experience in a wide range of clinical backgrounds and specialties, ensuring care is customized to a woman’s individual needs.
+Women’s Health Care has offices in Newburyport and Haverhill.

 High-Risk Obstetrical Care